Skip to content

 We agree that even with these features in place, few people will enjoy filling in their timesheets.
 Most timesheet management solutions need to be integrated with SAP which creates overhead, potential delays, errors, and risks during upgrades.
 SAP has its own transaction for time entry, CAT2, and a simple out-of-the-box Fiori application that is effective for allocating your time on a simple basis.
 For example, if your employees allocate time to the same place on a 5-day week 8-hour-a-day basis.
 If your team requires a more comprehensive solution for allocating time to multiple projects, maintenance activities and investments a partner application can prove to have a higher return on investment.

 Our SAP certified ConvergentIS simplified timesheet management application does not need to be integrated with SAP.
 Rather, it is part of SAP once installed.
 Therefore, all information is entered and reflected in your SAP system with the rest of your critical enterprise data.
-To learn more about our Time Entry application available for ECC and S/4HANA, we encourage you to check out our app page.

 RELATED ARTICLES